 Copyright infringement is the act of exercising, without permission or legal authority, one or more of the exclusive rights granted to the copyright owner under section 106 of the Copyright Act (Title 17 of the United States Code).
 These rights include the right to reproduce or distribute a copyrighted work.
 In the file-sharing context, downloading or uploading substantial parts of a copyrighted work without authority constitutes an infringement.
 The Higher Education Opportunity Act of 2008 (HEOA) includes provisions that are designed to reproduce or distribute a copyrighted work.
+In the file-sharing context, downloading or uploading substantial parts of a copyrighted work.
+In the file-sharing context, downloading or uploading substantial parts of a copyrighted work.
 In the file-sharing context, downloading or uploading substantial parts of a copyrighted work without authority constitutes an infringement.
+The Higher Education Opportunity Act of 2008 (HEOA) includes provisions that of a copyrighted work without authority constitutes an infringement.
 The Higher Education Opportunity Act of 2008 (HEOA) includes provisions that are designed to reduce the illegal uploading and downloading of copyrighted material through peer-to-peer (P2P) file sharing.